 In addition to its striking natural beauty and the magnificent liaison between land and water, Iguazu National Park and its neighboring property constitute a significant remnant of the Atlantic Forest, one of the most threatened global conservation priorities.

 This forest biome historically covering large parts of the Brazilian coast and extending into northern Argentina and Uruguay, as well as Eastern Paraguay, is known for its extreme habitat and species diversity, as well as its high degree of endemism.

 Around 2000 plant species, including some 80 tree species have been suggested to occur in the property along with around 400 bird species, including the elusive Harpy Eagle.
-The parks are also home to some several wild cat species and rare species such as the broad-snouted Caiman.
+The parks are also home to several wild cat species and rare species such as the broad-snouted Caiman.

 Iguazú National Park has a long conservation history dating back to the early 20th Century and was declared a national park in 1934 illustrating the longstanding recognition of its quality.

-Today, the parks are mostly surrounded by a landscape that has been strongly altered due to heavy logging, both historically and into the present, the intensification and expansion of both industrial and small-scale agriculture, plantation forestry for pulp and paper and rural settlements.
+Today, the parks are mostly surrounded by a landscape that has been strongly altered due to heavy logging, both historically and into the present, the intensification and expansion of both industrial and small-scale agriculture, plantation forestry for pulp and paper, and rural settlements.